Sohi-dev/Hungrily_Hackathon/README.md

 - It enables volunteers to see all the requests assigned to them.
 - It features a world heatmap displaying areas with the most food requests.
 - It features a geoJson query based algorithm to fetch the nearest volunteer with respect to an user.
+- It further aims towards the implementation of DTN(Delay-tolerant networking) technology to connect the user and the volunteer through a virtual map, increasing the accuracy of   location detection.

 It's in a free tier IBM Cloud Kubernetes cluster.
 In the future we plan to run on Red Hat OpenShift, for example.